nats-io/jetstream-leaf-nodes-demo/README.md

 [ OK ] deleted service import "$JS.hub.API.CONSUMER.>"
 ```

-What needs to be exported as service responding with a stream is the consumer's NEXT subject
+What needs to be exported as service responding with a stream is the consumer's `NEXT` subject

 ```txt
 > nsc add export --account TEST --name Next-API --service --response-type Stream --subject '$JS.hub.API.CONSUMER.MSG.NEXT.aggregate.DUR'
 [ OK ] added public service export "Next-API"
 ```
-The `NEXT` subject consists of the Prefix (with domain), consumer message next, stream name and durable consumer name.
+The `NEXT` subject consists of the prefix (with domain), consumer message next, stream name and durable consumer name.

 On import we rename `$JS.hub.API` to a different prefix, say `from.test.API`.